 - Color the base of the center piece with pink marker.

 - Space out and glue the petals evenly from the center of the flower, slightly overlapping each piece.
 Bend each petal outward.

 - Form the green half circle into a cone and glue.
 Slip the end of the floral wire through the hole at the bottom and glue to the base of the flower.

 - Glue the hibiscus leaves to the ends of more floral wires and bend.

 - To add more to your felt hibiscus arrangement, you can make a palm leaf by wrapping and gluing the base of the skinny palm leaves around a length of floral wire, alternating sides.

-Our favorite sources for felt are Benzie Design, A Child’s Dream Come True and Felt on the Fly.
-Many of our felt projects use a mixture of all three of these brands based on the specific colors that we want for the project.
 We recommend choosing a higher quality felt if you are making flowers so they will stay looking nice.
 When you are making these flowers, adding the marker detailing is not necessary, but we find it adds a pretty touch of visual depth.
 It can be difficult to space the petals evenly when you are attaching them around the center, but luckily nothing in nature is perfect!

 For another tropical felt flower, find our easy felt plumeria tutorial, or browse all of our felt flower tutorials.
 Look through our felt projects for inspiration, or follow us on Instagram, Facebook, and Pinterest for daily glimpses into what we’re up to.
 If you want to explore the potential of your own creativity, visit our membership page to become a part of our community of creatives.
 We can’t wait to see what inspires you! ~ Lia & team